AtelierNum/templates/README.md

-All of our boilerplate goodies in one place for easy browsing.
-Each should come with its own readme.

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->

 [![All Contributors](https://img.shields.io/badge/all_contributors-5-orange.svg?style=flat-square)](#contributors-)

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

+All of our starter projects in one place for easy browsing.
+Each should come with its own readme.

 To get the templates easily you can install our custom downloader here : https://ateliernum.github.io/fido/ More info about it here : https://github.com/AtelierNum/fido

+If you want to add your own template please see the [contribution guidelines](CONTRIBUTING.md).

 ## Table of Contents